This tutorial covers:

 Why use CLI applications?

-application?
-A command-line interface (CLI) application is a program that allows text commands to be entered via a computer terminal and they are then interpreted by the host computers as a program being executed.
+So, what exactly is a CLI application?
+A CLI application is a program that allows text commands to be entered into a computer terminal.
+These commands are then interpreted by the host computer as a program being executed.

-Description of how CLI applications work
+How CLI applications work

 Working with CLI applications requires text commands entered into and executed by the host computer’s terminal.
 Some CLI apps allow users to choose from provided default options